FLEXIBLE BOOKINGS DURING COVID-19 PANDEMIC PERIOD

 The tour gets underway from Windhoek Airport heading to the hotel in the city with an orientation city tour through Windhoek before driving to the hotel.
-We check in and have some time to relax before our departure meeting and signing of indemnity forms resumes at around 16:00.
+We check in and have some time to relax before our departure meeting, signing of indemnity forms resumes at around 16:00.
 After the briefing we get ready for our first group dinner in one of the local the restaurants (dinner at own expense).

 Day 2&3 Etosha National Park